jon-brandy/hackthebox/Categories/Sherlocks/Lockpick/README.md

 ## Lessons Learned:
 - Conducting static malware analysis using ghidra.
-- Reverse engineering C code-based Malware.
+- Reviewing C code-based Malware.
+- Developing a python script to reverse the encryption logic.
+- Developing a python script to parse json file.

 ## SCENARIO: